Best Things To Do In Bangkok

 Wat Pho is also known as the birthplace of traditional Thai massage.
 After exploring the temple, many visitors enjoy relaxing with an authentic massage at the temple school.

-Watch Sunset At Wat Arun
+Watch Sunset At Wat Arun:

 Wat Arun, also known as the Temple of Dawn, sits beautifully on the banks of the Chao Phraya River.